Do Good To Them

 Luke 6:27

-But I say unto you which hear, love your enemies, DO GOOD TO THEM which hate you.
+But I say unto you which hear, love your enemies, do good to them which hate you.

 FAQ

-• What is the agenda of DGM?
+What is the agenda of DGM?

-• Is DGM trying to get people to go to a certain church?
+Is DGM trying to get people to go to a certain church?

 No, DGM loves and supports faithful churches, but we are not a back to church campaign.
-We are hoping to help
+We are hoping to help people consider who Jesus truly is and why that matters.
+At DGM, all teams work together relentlessly to share the transformative power that unconditional love, forgiveness, and sacrificial generosity have to change us, our families, our communities, and our country.

-• What is DGM’s stance on the LGBT community?
+What is DGM’s stance on the LGBT community?

-• Does DGM have t-shirts, hats, and merch available?
+Does DGM have t-shirts, hats, and merch available?

 Yes, we have lots of gear!
-We want to take advantage of every opportunity to spread love and kindness the way that
+We want to take advantage of every opportunity to spread love and kindness the way that Jesus did.
+All merch is sold directly to that end.

 Discover the Power of Faith & Spiritual Growth